gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 ## **Applications of Artificial Intelligence**

-Some of the application of Artificial intelligence/Machine learning are as follows:
+Some of the applications of Artificial intelligence/Machine learning is as follows:

 -   **Speech Recognition:** One of the most common and extensive